Neshama and ruach are the two components possessed by every single human being. Together they confer humanity on

 We’re focusing on the creation of humans.
 Specifically on human singularities, which I enumerated in chapter 10.
 What makes humans human?
 Why are they light-years ahead of animals when it comes to mental capacity and cognitive capabilities?
 Humans and animals have bodies and brains.
 Some animals have similar size brains to humans.
 The brain alone cannot justify the separating chasm.

 The Bible presents the neshama and the ruach as imparted by God to humans.
 We are going to take an in-depth look at both of these components.

 We’ll start by seeing this duo (neshama and ruach) as an inseparable twosome.
-We saw this three posts ago but it is so important that we need to see it again.
+We saw this three posts ago, but it is so important we need to see it again.
 In English (where the KJV translators omitted the translation for one of the Hebrew words) and in Biblical Hebrew, where you can again see that BOTH ruach and neshama appear and are BOTH associated with humans.

 All [humans] in whose nostrils was the breath (H7307 of H5397) life, of all that was in the dry land, died.